Khan Chaudhry Productions

 Premiere: 26 April 2010, Sadler’s Wells London

-Gnosis is a new work by Akram Khan in which he combines his classical Indian and contemporary dance roots.
+Gnosis is a work by Akram Khan in which he combines his classical Indian and contemporary dance roots.
 It begins with Khan revisiting the classical motifs of two earlier solos, Polaroid Feet and Tarana.
 We follow him on a pathway of transformation, culminating in a shattering conclusion.
-Pursuing the idea of the 'knowledge within', it is an exploration of the inner and outer battles of characters, the human and the godly.
+Pursuing the idea of the ‘knowledge within’, it is an exploration of the inner and outer battles of characters, the human and the godly.

 Drawing from sources both ancient and modern, Gnosis is also inspired by the Hindu epic Mahabharata, in particular the story of Gandhari, the wife of the blind king who blindfolds herself for life to share his journey.
 It explores the notion of inner knowledge and clouded vision, seeing darkness and yet being blind to light.